nyc-bumblebees-2017/phase-1-assessment-steven/part-4/README.md

 - show all the publishers
 - show all the authors

-Copy the terminal output and paste the results into the `part-4/queries.md` file.
+Copy the query statement as well as the terminal output and paste the results into the `part-4/queries.md` file.

 ### Release 1: `WHERE`